Professor, Department of Pharmacy, University of Copenhagen

 This course will provide you with insight into the key principles of QbD including quality risk management, formal experimental design and process analytical technology (PAT).
 Leading QbD experts from industry, from the regulatory side and from the academic world will acquaint you with the current knowledge on QbD and offer ideas about how this knowledge can be applied in your company.
 The course includes practical demonstrations.

 After the course, you will be able to:

 - Summarize the principles of the QbD approach in pharmaceutical development and manufacturing

-- Demonstrate basic knowledge about the relationship of the QbD approach into design space and further into the regulatory framework
+- Demonstrate basic knowledge of how the QbD approach can be applied in design space and further in the regulatory framework

-- Apply basic risk analysis and experiment design techniques into practical cases
+- Apply basic risk analysis and experiment with design techniques using practical case studies

 - Identify and suggest suitable process analytical tools for a given manufacturing environment